logo

 Top

-What is a Traditional Ashram ?
+What is a Swami Samarpan Traditional Gurukul Ashram?

-Traditional Ashram
+Traditional Gurukul Ashram

 An ashram is traditionally located far from human habitation, in forests or mountainous regions, amidst refreshing natural surroundings conducive to spiritual instruction and meditation.
 The residents of an ashram regularly perform spiritual and physical exercises, such as the various forms of yoga.
 Other Sadhanas and Tapas, such as Yajnas (sacred fire ceremony), are also performed there.
-An Ashrams may also serve as Gurukula, a residential schools for spiritual aspirants under the Guru-Shishya tradition.
+An Ashrams may also serve as Gurukul, a residential school for spiritual aspirants under the Guru-Shishya tradition.

 The students learn from the Guru and help the Guru in his everyday life, including carrying out the daily household chores, which is actually a very essential part of the education to inculcate self-discipline, dedication, devotion and selflessness among students.
 The relationship between a Guru and the Shishya is considered very sacred.
-Originally, at the end of one’s education, a Shishya would offer the guru Dakshina (offering) before leaving the Gurukula.
+Originally, at the end of one’s education, a Shishya would offer the guru Dakshina (offering) before leaving the Gurukul.
 The Guru Dakshina is a traditional gesture of acknowledgment, respect and thanks to the guru.
 In our modern days, we adapt by setting a fee for most programs so as to avoid confusion to those unfamiliar with the practice of Dakshina.

-Guru-Shishya tradition
+Guru-Shishya Parampara

 It is considered that this relationship, based on the genuineness of the Guru, and the respect which is not based on age or how old one looks.
 Commitment, devotion and cooperation of the student, is the best way for subtle or advanced knowledge to be conveyed.
-The student eventually masters the knowledge that the guru embodies.
+The student eventually master’s the knowledge that the Guru embodies.

-Adapted from sources :
+Adapted from sources:

 https://en.wikipedia.org/wiki/Ashram